unicorn-wg/context-labels/draft-thomson-saag-sig-context.md

 with different intended uses can be confused.
 The addition of context strings in signatures removes this problem.

 --- middle

 # Introduction

-There are a handful of cryptographic primitives that are used to build protocols that are used on the Internet: digital signatures, key derivation algorithms, message integrity codes, etc..
-These protocols are generally developed in isolation from each other, with minimal effort to ensure that data structures used in one protocol do not have plausible interpretations in other protocols.
-This gives an opportunity for cross-protocol attacks, wherein a well-behaved participant in one protocol can be abused by an attacker to create a cryptographic object that, when interpreted by a different protocol, introduces a vulnerability.
-Including a unique protocol-specific context label as input to all cryptographic operations prevents a cryptographic object created in one protocol from being interpreted in the context of a different protocol.
-To avoid breaking existing protcols, only new constructs can be given such context labels as they are added to protocols, but cross-protocol attacks will be avoided between primitives/protocols that do use context lables.
+Digital signatures are used in a range of different contexts.
+These uses are often developed in isolation, which leads to the potential for data structures that are used in one protocol having plausible interpretations in other protocols.
+This gives an opportunity for cross-protocol attacks, wherein a well-behaved participant in one protocol can be coerced into creating a cryptographic object that, when interpreted by a different protocol, introduces a vulnerability.

+Reuse of signing keys across different contexts is strongly discouraged.
+However, in some cases, use of the same key across contexts might be unavoidable.
+For example, the same key might need to be used in multiple versions of the same protocol, or a protocol might define multiple uses for signatures using the same key.

+Including a unique protocol- and usage- specific context label as input to all signing operations prevents a signature created in one context from being successfully validated in a different context.

+This document describes a uniform approach for the inclusion of context labels and a registry for unique labels.

+Existing protocols might already include a unique context label.
+This document collects some of these existing labels into the context label registry.

 ## Notational Conventions